oddsdk/ts-odd/README.md

 // We define a `Permissions` object,
 // this represents what permissions to ask the user. const permissions = {
+  // Ask permission to write to and read from the directory:
-  // App folder: /private/Apps/Nullsoft/Winamp
+  // private/Apps/Nullsoft/Winamp
   app: { creator: "Nullsoft", name: "Winamp" }
 }

-// We need to pass this to our program const program = await webnative.program({
+// We need to pass this object to our program const program = await webnative.program({
   permissions
 })